tinymce/tinymce-docs/_new_content_templates/blank_releasenotes.md

 For information on the <<Premium Plugin Name>> plugin, see: [<<Premium Plugin Name>> plugin]({{site.baseurl}}/plugins/<<Premium Plugin Name>>/).

+## Accompanying Premium Skins and Icon Packs changes

+The {{site.productname}} vnumtxt release includes an accompanying release of the **Premium Skins and Icon Packs**.

+### Premium Skins and Icon Packs - New features

+{% comment %}
+Add description here.
+{% endcomment %}

+For information on using premium skins and icon packs, see: [Premium Skins and Icon Packs]({{site.baseurl}}/enterprise/premium-skins-and-icon-packs/).

+### Premium Skins and Icon Packs - Bug fixes

+The **Premium Skins and Icon Packs** release includes the following bug fixes:

+{% comment %}
+Add description here.
+{% endcomment %}

+For information on using premium skins and icon packs, see: [Premium Skins and Icon Packs]({{site.baseurl}}/enterprise/premium-skins-and-icon-packs/).

 ## Accompanying Premium self-hosted server-side component changes

 The {{site.productname}} vnumtxt release includes accompanying changes affecting the {{site.productname}} **self-hosted** services for the following plugins: